sylvhama/shamann-fr/README.md

-French version of https://github.dev/sylvhama/shamann-gatsby re-written with [Astro](https://astro.build/) and [Tailwind](https://tailwindcss.com/).
+My website (https://github.dev/sylvhama/shamann-gatsby) never had a French version.
+Instead of using an i18n library I decided to re-write it with [Astro](https://astro.build/) and [Tailwind](https://tailwindcss.com/).
+The English version still relies on Gatsby and CSS Modules.
+Reproducing each layout and design was a great learning opportunity in order to compare each tech pros and cons.